neelsmith/Kanones.jl/docs/src/bg/index.md

     Given a token (a string value), generate pairings of a vocabulary item (*lexeme*) and a *morphological form*.

+*Morphological synthesis* is the inverse operation:

+!!! note "Morphological synthesis (generation)"

-*Morphological synthesis* is the inverse operation:  given a lexeme and a form, generate a surface token.
+    Given a lexeme and a form, generate a surface token.

 It is usually assumed that these two operations are directly reversible: analysis is thought of as "undoing" the process of synthesis.
-This is literally true when, as is frequently the case, natural language parsers are implemented with finite state transducers.
+This is literally true when (as is frequently the case) natural language parsers are implemented with finite state transducers.

 In polytonic Greek, however, the surface token includes movable accents.
 The correct orthography of the token results from a complex ineraction of the morphological system, phonological systems, and the accent system.
-While this process can be implemented computationally to *generate* surface tokens, it is not stateless, and consequently cannot be simply reversed to analyze a token.
+While this process can be computationally implemented to *generate* surface tokens, it is not stateless; for this reason, a generating algorithm cannot be simply reversed to analyze a token.
 Kanones therefore takes a different approach to morphological analysis: *analysis by synthesis*.

 ## Kanones' solution